-1. Know how to combine Ultimate Rewards points from a Freedom, Freedom Unlimited, and/or the Ink Cash with a premium UR account for one UR points balance and access to Chase’s 13 airline and hotel transfer partners.
+1. Know how to combine Ultimate Rewards points and do it often.
+Merge your points from a Freedom, Freedom Unlimited, Ink Cash, and/or Ink Unlimited with a premium UR account for one UR points balance and access to Chase’s 13 airline and hotel transfer partners.

 Here’s what you need to know.

 With personal UR credit cards, Chase says,

 “You can move your points, but only to another Chase card with Ultimate Rewards belonging to you, or one member of your household.”

 “You can move your points, but only to another Chase card with Ultimate Rewards belonging to you, one member of your household, or your joint business owner, as applicable.”